INNOVATION SEED FUNDING

 Payment of Funds

-If successful, funds will be transferred to the host institution of the lead acadmic applicant.
+If successful, funds will be transferred to the host institution of the lead academic applicant.
 Funds must be spent within 12 months of the date of transfer.
 Upon request funds can be divided up between applicant’s host institutions.

 Awardee Reporting